RicardoKim/RicardoKim/README.md

 ### 👋 Hi there
 My name is Jinhwan Kim.
 I'm Interesting in Deep Learning especially in Offline Reinforcement Learning, Model-based Reinforcement Learning, Computer Vision

-I am currently studying at Sungkyunkwan University and majoring in mechanical engineering and software engineering.
+I am currently studying at Sungkyunkwan University and majoring in Mechanical engineering and Software engineering.

 🔭 I’m currently working on Image to Image Transfer